Making a Stabilized Traditional Reed

 requirements, remainder for reeds under construction and breaking-in.

-- Diagram of cane dimensions specifically for
+- Diagram of cane dimensions

 - This method will work for all chanters--substitute the chanter maker's